-PPC stands for Pay-Per-Click advertising (also known as Cost-Per-Click), which is a paid method of bringing visitors to a website.
+PPC stands for Pay-Per-Click advertising (also known as Cost-Per-Click advertising), which is a paid method of directing visitors to a website.
 An advertiser pays a fee every time someone clicks a PPC ad.
-Such ads are readily seen by Internet users when they enter a search term online.
-The search results they view often include ads, in addition to the natural search results.

-By the way, nonprofits have a particularly powerful PPC opportunity available to them through Google Ad Grants, which provides a free monthly advertising budget via Google Adwords.
+What’s most important to you is that nonprofits have a particularly powerful PPC opportunity available to them called Google Ad Grants, which provides a free monthly advertising budget from Google, using Google Adwords.

 To be clear, Google Ad Grants is a scaled down version of Adwords.